 Optimize visual access

-- Minimize visual distractions: This might include extra people or moving objects or lights.
-Avoid competing light from a window or distracting shadows and movements that may challenge children who rely on visual information.
+- Minimize visual distractions: This might include minimizing the number of people, moving objects, or lights in proximity to the child.
+Also avoid competing light from a window or distracting shadows and movements that may challenge children who rely on visual information.

-- Display visual schedules: Refer to them during transition times and for all daily routines.
+- Display visual schedules: Refer to visual schedules during transition times and for all daily routines.
 Pictures illustrating classroom rules also help young children understand classroom expectations.

 - Arrange the environment to support visual access: Visual dividers in a room can inhibit the child’s opportunity to respond to auditory clues.
 For example, a child may not “hear” the cry of a peer who fell down.
 When appropriate, remove or lower room dividers to allow children to see and hear more of ongoing activities in the environment.